BY-LAWS OF AMERICAN ASSOCIATION OF PHYSICISTS IN MEDICINE

 ARTICLE I. BOARD OF DIRECTORS

 Section 1.
-Duties (amended December 4, 2002, October 20, 2005, November 1, 2006, October 22, 2014, September 26, 2016, September 2, 2020, and August 31, 2022)
+Duties (amended December 4, 2002, October 20, 2005, November 1, 2006, October 22, 2014, September 26, 2016, September 2, 2020, August 31, 2022, and September 1, 2023)

 The Board of Directors (the "Board") shall be responsible for the affairs of the Corporation.